-There are many challenges for Australia’s remote indigenous communities – and one of the biggest is creating real and meaningful employment.
-Without it, people can’t make a living, they get caught in a downward spiral of welfare dependence, and younger people drift away to larger urban centres where their future is not always going to be brighter.
+One of the biggest challenges for Australia’s remote indigenous communities is creating real and meaningful employment.
+Without it, people become trapped in the downward spiral of welfare dependence, and younger people drift away to larger urban centres, where their future is not always going to be brighter.

 In north and western Queensland, a relatively new program has been showing very promising results.
 Local traditional owners are employed by local Aboriginal organisations as indigenous rangers, looking after country.
-They do important work, looking after indigenous land, national parks and sea country.
+They do important work, caring for indigenous land, national parks and sea country.

 The indigenous rangers use their culturally informed understanding of country to monitor and preserve environments, often working with scientists to study wildlife and fauna, and deal with invasive plant and weed pest species.